Classic Red / Match

 A liner that’s slightly deeper than your lipstick adds depth and makes the lips look more dimensional.
 This is one of the most forgiving and versatile approaches.

 Using a brown or neutral liner tones down the intensity of red lipstick and makes it more wearable.
 This is especially useful if bright reds feel too harsh.
-For more on brown lip liner options, see our brown lip liners guide.

 Berry and plum liners shift red lipstick slightly cooler and add richness without making it look harsh.
 Unlike brown, which softens red, these shades deepen and refine it.